Audileo/audileo-openstax-audiobooks/docs/README.md

 # Audileo OpenStax Audiobook Reference

 Welcome to the internal library records for **Audileo**.
 This directory contains the specific metadata, accessibility benchmarks, and structural maps for our OpenStax audiobook collection.
-The audio recordings and narration © Audileo – all rights reserved.
+The audio recordings and narration ©Audileo – all rights reserved.
 Only the underlying textbook text is open-source; see each OpenStax URL for license details. https://audileo.com/